 The Truth About Green Tea for Weight Loss & Detox

 Green tea is seeing a big boost in popularity as some brands promise more than just long-term health benefits.
-This includes claims of weight loss and detox benefits, which have seen a boost after celebrity mentions on social media, such as Kendall Jenner recently attributing her runway-ready figure to a name brand green tea blend.
+This includes claims of weight loss and detox benefits, which have seen a boost after celebrity mentions on social media, such as Kendall Jenner recently attributing her runway-ready figure to a green tea blend.

 Green Tea for Weight Loss